Murder of Ruth Marie Terry: Hadden Clark confession

 Murderer Hadden Clark confessed to the murder, stating "I could have told the police what her name was, but after they beat the shit out of me, I wasn't going to tell them shit. [...]
 This murder is still unsolved and what the police are looking for is in my grandfather's garden."
 Authorities say Clark suffers from paranoid schizophrenia, a condition which may lead someone to confess falsely to crimes.

+In 2000, Clark led police to a spot where he claimed he had buried two victims 20 years before.
+He also stated that he had murdered several others in various states between the 1970s and the 1990s.
 In 2004, Clark sent a letter to a friend stating that he had killed a woman on Cape Cod, Massachusetts.
 He also sent two drawings: one of a handless, naked woman sprawled on her stomach, and another of a map pointing to where the body was found.

-In April 2000, Clark led police to a spot where he claimed he had buried two victims 20 years before.
-He also stated that he had murdered several others in various states between the 1970s and the 1990s.